nathanWanderTech/AnimePageForTekos/README.md

 There are 2 version you can choose 3-hour version and revised version

+### The folder structure

+RevisedVersion Folder only contains Revised Version

+3-hour version code can be found in: src
+|Models
+|Services
+|Views

 ## Available Scripts

 In the project directory, you can run: